Role: highest appellate and constitutional court in India

 In an unprecedented move, on 12 January 2018, four judges of the Supreme Court held a press conference to criticize then Chief Justice Dipak Misra.
 Justices Jasti Chelameswar, Ranjan Gogoi, Madan Lokur and Kurian Joseph’s primary complaint was that CJI Misra was assigning cases to benches arbitrarily.

 They said that while the Chief Justice is the ‘Mater of the Roster’, this does not confer upon him any kind of superior administrative authority.
-Rather, they exerted that the Chief Justice is merely ‘the first among equals’.
+Rather, they asserted that the Chief Justice is merely ‘the first among equals’.
 They explained that he is only responsible for determining the roster so as to ensure the ‘disciplined and efficient transaction of business’.

 As such, they stressed that the Chief Justice can never ‘arrogate to [himself] the authority to deal with and pronounce upon matters which ought to be heard by appropriate benches’.
 In other words, they cautioned the Chief Justice against assigning cases to his own bench that were being (or going to be) heard by a different bench.